Nigel Pivaro: Career

+Executive Officer Avedlund.
+2022 TO 2023 Pivaro completed a 10 month nationwide tour of The Commitments by Roddy Doyle playing th role of Jimmy's Da.

 Personal life

 Following nearly twenty years as a jobbing actor, Pivaro returned to his first love of history and politics, entering Salford University as a mature student in 1999.
 He graduated in 2003 with a 2:1 Honours degree in Contemporary Military and International History.
 In 2006, he graduated from the University of Wales in Aberystwyth with an MSc in Social Science and Economics.

 In November 2012, Pivaro read a eulogy at former co-star Bill Tarmey's funeral.
-Pivaro is a map enthusiast and frequently refuses to use satellite navigation systems despite driving thousands of miles to assignment destinations.
+Pivaro is an obsessional map enthusiast and frequently refuses to use satellite navigation systems despite driving thousands of miles to assignment destinations.
 He is also a champion of the canal system.